tjturnage/wdss2/README.md

 custom_maps.py
 ---------------------
-Color maps that are created and then imported into wdss_create_figures.py
+Color maps that are created and then imported into wdss_create_figures.py with a dictionary containing other plot instructions based on product being plotted.